How To Edit Your WordPress User Profile

 4 – Keyboard Shortcuts

-Checking this box allow you to moderate comments using keyboard shortcuts.
+Checking this box allow you to quickly navigate and perform actions on comments using keyboard shortcuts.

 5 – Toolbar

-The Toolbar displays at the very top of your Dashboard screen and provides you (and your registered site users) with access to a range of useful admin functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar is located at the very top of your Dashboard screen and provides you (and your registered site users) with access to a range of useful admin functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Toolbar in your WP dashboard area.
+Note: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Toolbar in your WordPress dashboard.

 To learn more about the uses of the WordPress toolbar, see the tutorial below: